derekkddj/SSHMAP/README.md

 │   ├── logger.py         # Logger setup
 │   ├── paths.py          # Helper class for managing store paths
-│   ├── SSHSession.py     # Wrapper for a SSH connection with info about the "JUMP" │   └── utils.py          # Utils and functions
+│   ├── SSHSession.py     # Wrapper for a SSH connection with info about the "JUMP" │   ├── SSHSeessionManager.py # manager of SSHSessions, crete, save, and reuse
+│   └── utils.py          # Utils and functions
 ```
 ### Future Work